49nord/rust-error-style/RULES.md

 The [failure](https://docs.rs/failure/) crate replaces "manual" error management as well as [error-chain](https://docs.rs/error-chain/).
 It greatly reduces the amount of boilerplate code and is more flexible than either of the old solutions.
 Due to its `no_std` compatibility, it is even feasible to use in an embedded environment.

+The `fmt::Debug` trait implementation of `Fail` types will, if derived, typically print a backtrace and causes.

 Currently, community consensus seems be heading towards the failure crate as well.

 ## Open Questions